 I will speak about the gospel anywhere.
 So I agreed.
 The first speaker was Shaikh Abdul Mabud from the Islamic Academy in Cambridge.
 He didn’t seem to favour multi-faith worship.

-The second speaker was the Rev John Pridmore from St Martins in the Fields who, as he said, used to be a conservative evangelical but had had second thoughts about the Bible’s authority and now rather favoured multi-faith worship.
+The second speaker was the Rev John Pridmore, an Anglican clergyman who, as he said, used to be a conservative evangelical but had had second thoughts about the Bible’s authority and now rather favoured multi-faith worship.
 His change of heart had come not through theological debate but through experience.

 He told how he had been taken ill in Sri Lanka and a Buddhist monk had prayed for him.
 He got better and had to face the question was the Buddhist’s prayer answered by God.
 “Is the only authentic prayer made in the name of Jesus?” he asked.